ISN-Zurich/ISN-Learning-Cards/www/README.md

 * Answer Model
 * Statistics Model

-	- Best day and best score Model: the day on which i answered  the most correct answerds.
+	- Best day and best score Model: the day on which i answered  the most correct answers.
 	                                 The score achieved on this day is the best score.